damolinx/vscode-macros/README.md

 ## Download Definition Files

-Any URL in a macro file pointing to a `.d.ts` file will automatically receive a code action, **Download .d.ts**, enabling you to download the file directly to the macro's parent folder.
-This simplifies adding type definitions to support IntelliSense in your macros.
+Any URL-like string in a macro file pointing to a `.d.ts` file will automatically receive a code action, **Download .d.ts**, enabling you to download the file directly to the macro's parent folder.
+This simplifies adding type definitions to support [IntelliSense](#intellisense) in your macros.

-For GitHub URLs containing `/blob/`, the extension offers special handling by converting them to their raw equivalent.
+GitHub URLs containing matching `*/blob/*` are automatically converted to their `raw` equivalent.
 For example: `https://github.com/Microsoft/vscode/blob/main/extensions/git/src/api/git.d.ts` is automatically handled as `https://github.com/Microsoft/vscode/raw/refs/heads/main/extensions/git/src/api/git.d.ts`.

-For all other URLs, a standard HTTP GET request is sent to download the file.
+All URLs use a standard HTTP GET to download the file, which is not customizable at this time.

 [↑ Back to top](#table-of-contents)